killpopmusic/nlp_peft/README.md

 ```bash
 python main.py
 ```
-this will use default arguments, you can mmodify them by
+this will use default arguments, you can modify them by

 ```bash
 python main.py --method lora/prefix/prompt --epochs i --batch_size j